dsi-clinic/the-clinic/README.md

 Motivation:
 ---
-Much of the code that is produced here at the DSI is 80% complete and not in a state that it can be easily turned over.
+Much of the code that is produced here at the DSI is 80% complete and not in a state where it can be easily turned over.
 The purpose of this document is to provide a set of best practices _in checklist form_ so that we can quickly do code reviews and provide expectations on them.

 We should always keep the following in mind: Analysis is _useless_ without a good repo.